 Additional information concerning taxation of the Fund and its shareholders is contained in the SAI.
-If you have a tax-advantaged retirement account, you will generally not be subject to federal taxation on any dividends and capital gain distributions until you begin receiving your distributions from your retirement account.
-You should consult your own tax adviser concerning federal, state and local tax considerations of an investment in the Fund.
+Tax consequences are not the primary consideration of the Fund in making its investment decisions.
+If you have a taxadvantaged retirement account, you will generally not be subject to federal taxation on any dividends and capital gain distributions until you begin receiving your distributions from your retirement account.
+You should consult your own tax advisor concerning federal, state and local taxation of distributions from the Fund.